+INTERNSHIP I

-INTERNSHIP I (6 credits) Supervised off-campus employment experience in an agricultural business related to livestock production, feed and animal health, livestock sales, agricultural crop protection products, insecticides, diseases, fertilizers and crop scouting procedures.
+Supervised off-campus employment experience in an agricultural business related to livestock production, feed and animal health, livestock sales, agricultural crop protection products, insecticides, diseases, fertilizers and crop scouting procedures.

-CROP SCIENCE II (3 credits) Continuation of AGT 110.
+CROP SCIENCE II

+Continuation of AGT 110.
 Crop improvement practices used to fulfill the growing need of global consumption.
 Environmental impacts and different cropping systems are analyzed.
 Plant diseases and their control along with insect identification and economic thresholds are studied.
 Students will study the uses of cover crops and their primary role in agriculture.

+FARM ACCOUNTING

-FARM ACCOUNTING (3 credits) Study of farm accounting procedures as it relates to agricultural operations.
-Cash-basis accounting is taught through an accrualadjusted system which will provide information for measuring the profitability of the farming operation.
+Study of farm accounting procedures as it relates to agricultural operations.
+Cash-basis accounting is taught through an accrual-adjusted system which will provide information for measuring the profitability of the farming operation.
 Ag software is discussed and evaluated to determine benefits of spreadsheet programs, records management and farm accounting programs.

+AG CHEMICAL EQUIPMENT

-AG CHEMICAL EOUIPMENT (2 credits) Safe handling procedures for pesticides and proper loading and mixing of crop protection products are discussed.
+Safe handling procedures for pesticides and proper loading and mixing of crop protection products are discussed.
 Proper use of liquid and dry application equipment and nozzle selection will be studied.

+WELDING AND FABRICATION

-WELDING & FABRICATION (2 credits) An introductory course providing skills for entry-level welders.
+An introductory course providing skills for entry-level welders.
 Specific projects will be related to agricultural applications, both on-farm and light commercial.

+AG LAW

-AG LAW (3 credits) Topics of concern to the agri-business person are emphasized.
+Topics of concern to the agri-business person are emphasized.
 Areas of study include contracts, trespass, taxes, land use laws, bankruptcy, partnerships, corporations, environmental laws and estate planning.

-AG FINANCE (3 credits) Study of the principles of agricultural finance and the types and uses of credit instruments.
+AG FINANCE (3 credits)

+Study of the principles of agricultural finance and the types and uses of credit instruments.
 Topics covered will include time value of money, agricultural lending and financial statement analysis.
 Attention will focus on planning, analyzing and controlling business performance in agriculture.

-PRINCIPLES OF AG MANAGEMENT (3 credits) Introduction to the responsibilities of farm business entrepreneurship.
+PRINCIPLES OF AG BUSINESS

+Introduction to the responsibilities of farm business entrepreneurship.
 Students are exposed to the four functional areas of management: marketing, finance, supply chain and human resources.
 Students learn to understand the role that managers play in planning, organizing, directing and controlling as related to agri-business.